-Catalyst Project CP5.1 Active Transport Investment -

-Pivot Council's existing transport expenditure to deliver a step-change in active transport connectivity across the city, through improving cycling and pedestrian facilities.
+Catalyst Project CP5.1 Active Transport Investment - Pivot Council's existing transport expenditure to deliver a step-change in active transport connectivity across the city, through improving cycling and pedestrian facilities.

 Operational Plan 2023-2024 Activity Progress Commentary CP5.1.1 Finalise the development of a network plan for cycleway and pedestrian infrastructure.
+City Assets 5 a) Consolidate inputs and facilitate the development of the plan.
+Q1 25% Q2 50% Q3 75% b) Undertake a review of the plan to ensure alignment with Q1 25% Council's affordability and sustainability considerations.
+Q2 50% Q3 • 50% Draft plan has been received however, only the review process has commenced.

+P5.1.2 Progress planning for walking and cycle networks in Redlands Coast. ng and Assessment

+Q1 25%

+Q2 50%

+Q3 75%

-City Assets a) Consolidate inputs and facilitate the development of the plan.
-Q1 25% Q2 50% b) Undertake a review of the plan to ensure alignment with Council's affordability and sustainability considerations.
-Q1 25% Q2 50% 1 CP5.1.2 Progress planning for walking and cycle networks in Redlands Coast.
-City Planning and Assessment a) Continue to liaise with the State Government on walking and cycle network planning and grant opportunities, including planning for the Ormiston section of the Moreton Bay Cycleway.
-Q1 25% Q2 50% - • CP5.1.3 Continue to work with the State and Commonwealth Governments to progress the South East Queensland (SEQ) City Deal.
-Advocacy, Major Projects and Economic Development a) As part of the SEQ City Deal, continue to progress the upgrade of the Dunwich Ferry terminal to improve connectivity and promote tourism to North Stradbroke Island/Minjerribah.
-Q1 25% Q2 50%
+Q1 Q2 Q1 • Q2 • Q1 25% Q2 50%

+CP5.1.3 Continue to work with the State and Commonwealth Governments to progress the South East Queensland (SEQ) City Deal.
+Major Projects and Economic Development a) As part of the SEQ City Deal, continue to progress the Q1 25% upgrade of the Dunwich Ferry terminal to improve connectivity and promote tourism to North Stradbroke Island/Minjerribah.
+Q2 50% Q3 75%